pieter-v-n/WebHammond/README.md

 You can try yourself here: [WebHammond](https://thermis.nl/hammond/).

 ## Starting the organ
 Before you can play anything, you need to switch on the organ, like the real thing.
-Click on the Start button.
-The button turns green nd shows Running.
+Click on the `Start` button.
+The button turns green and shows `Running`.

 ## Use the draw-bars
 When the draw-bars are in the initial position, nothing will be heard because no signals from the oscillators are fed to the output.
 Therefor, use the sliders in downward direction to increase the volume.
 The upper-, lower- and pedal keyboards have thier own draw-bars.